-The Shire of York acknowledges the Ballardong people of the Noongar Nation who are the Traditional Owners of the land in this area and recognises their continuing connection to land, water, sky and culture.
+"The York Shire Council acknowledges the Ballardong people of the Noongar Nation who are the Traditional Owners of the country where this meeting is being held and recognise their continuing connection to land, water, sky and culture.
 We pay our respects to all these people and their Elders past, present and emerging.